Models of Work-Life Balance from Around the World

 The French extend this work-life harmony ideal to even the smallest daily rituals.
 For example, almost all companies close for a full 1-2 hour lunch break between 12-2 pm.
 Workers are expected to actually leave their desks to enjoy a leisurely meal.

 Another French practice that upholds work-life balance is the idea of being constantly connected via technology.
-New “bedroom labor laws” make it illegal for companies in certain industries to email or message employees after set evening hours.
+New “bedroom labor laws” make it illegal for companies in Mindfulness Exercises certain industries to email or message employees after set evening hours.

 The logic is simple: An improved quality of life boosts creativity, productivity, and national economic competitiveness.
 And the French have mastered the slow-paced art of savoring life.